illinoistech-itm/jhajek/itmt-430/project-tutorials/three-tier-tutorial/Readme.md

 * Apache
 * lighttpd

 Generally Nginx is preferred for any new infrastructure deployments.
-Often times these webservers will actually be used as proxies to server requests to the applciation servers on a standard port - 443 (https).
+Often times these webservers will actually be used as proxies to server requests to the application servers on a standard port - 443 (https).
 In our cases this is an optional step but something to think about as an application grows in complexity.

 For Example: